nhsuk/nhsuk-prototype-kit-version-one/docs/guides/server-side-logic.md

-# Unified Prototyping Platform Documentation
+# NHSUK Prototype Kit
 [Table of Contents](/docs/guides/index.md)

 ## Server-side logic
-Although UPP uses the Express server engine under the hood, you do not need to know about that in order to add server-side logic to your prototypes.
+Although the Prototype Kit uses the Express server engine under the hood, you do not need to know about that in order to add server-side logic to your prototypes.
 Most requirements can be handled by manipulating the input and sending variables into the templates.
-UPP makes this model of logic easy to implement.
+The Prototype Kit makes this model of logic easy to implement.

 ## Adding an input handler to a template
 To add an input handler to a template, simple create a file with the same name